 Postgraduate Taught students are provided with structured training throughout their scheme of study.
 The Department offers a wide range of postgraduate taught modules that either explore particular fields and concepts or offer specific training in research methods and skills.
-Students should peruse the modules available and discuss with the Graduate Director Taught which of these modules would be suitable.
+Students should peruse the modules available and discuss with their course director which of these modules would be suitable.